codification/challange/README.md

 A late (after the winner had been announced) response to Citerus Programming challange for JFokus 2011

+Disclaimer: This solution is by no means perfect or even basically correct if you throw harder challanges at it.

 ## Usage

 For now, only usable at the REPL.